bejo-geshdo/learning-jenkins/README.md

 ## How to access

+Project has now be shutdown
-You can access the template frontend that contains some info about the latest build here: https://www.jenkins.castrojonsson.se/
+~~You can access the template frontend that contains some info about the latest build here: https://www.jenkins.castrojonsson.se/~~

 Access to the Jenkins controller is locked down to specific IPs.